-The Plan's net pension asset was measured as of June 30, 2019 by comparing the Plan's fiduciary net position to the total pension liability.
-The total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of July 1, 2018.
+The Plan's net pension asset was measured as of June 30, 2020 and 2019 by comparing the Plan's fiduciary net position to the total pension liability.
+The total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of July 1, 2019 and 2018 for the fiscal years ended June 30, 2020 and 2019, respectively.

-Actuarial assumptions: The total pension liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability in the July 1, 2019 and 2018 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement: